nzzzzzw/gallo-market-analysis-portfolio/ABOUT_PROJECT.md

 ## The Origin Story: December 2020

-### The Competition
+### The Background

-In Fall 2020, Wake Forest University's Master of Science in Management (MSM) program partnered with **E. & J. Gallo Winery** for a semester-long market research case competition.
-Gallo, one of the world's largest wine producers, was watching Millennials and Gen Z consumers shift away from traditional wine and spirits toward a new category: **hard seltzers**.
+In Fall 2020, Wake Forest University's Master of Science in Management (MSM) program partnered with **E. & J. Gallo Winery** for a semester-long **Graduate Consulting Project**.
+Sponsored by Gallo's Winston & Salem Houses (Sales and Marketing departments), the project challenged student teams to address a critical business question:

-The challenge was clear: *"How should Gallo respond to the spiked seltzer trend?"*
+**"With the increase in spiked seltzer trends, consumers (mainly Millennials and Generation Z) are drinking less wine and/or spirits.
+How should Gallo handle this shift?"**

+Gallo had recently launched **Barefoot Seltzer**, the **only wine-based seltzer product currently in the market**, and sought actionable insights on two key challenges:

+1. **Competitive Positioning**: How can Barefoot Seltzer compete with category leaders like White Claw and Truly in attracting Millennial/Gen Z consumers?
+2. **Channel Strategy**: How can Gallo capitalize on the growth in the convenience channel to maximize Barefoot Seltzer sales?

+Student teams conducted comprehensive market research, consumer analysis, and sales data evaluation to propose strategies for expanding Gallo's market share and strengthening its presence in the rapidly growing seltzer category.

+The competition concluded in December 2020 with final presentations, during which student teams delivered their final recommendations, including both incremental changes that Gallo could immediately implement and innovative solutions, potentially including industry-disrupting ideas, aimed at capturing the next generation of beverage consumers.

 ### Our Team's Approach

-Our team (Group 25) chose to focus on **Barefoot Hard Seltzer's potential entry into the Chinese market**.
+Our team (Group 25) chose to focus on Barefoot Hard Seltzer's potential entry into the Chinese market.
 At the time, hard seltzers were exploding in North America:
 - White Claw dominated with ~60% market share
 - The category was growing at 200-300% annually
 - Brands like Truly, Bon & Viv, and Bud Light Seltzer were rushing in